open-sauced/go-api/client/docs/UserServiceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiFindContributorPullRequestsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiFindContributorPullRequestGitHubEventsRequest struct via the builder pattern

 Name | Type | Description  | Notes